Dayo: Sa Mundo ng Elementalia: Music

+Release

+The film's entry into the Metro Manila Film Festival proved to be problematic when the screening committee rejected the script written by Temi Abad, Jr. and Eric Cabahug.
+The committee challenged Cutting Edge Productions to prove that Dayo was financially viable.

 Reception

 Critical

 Dayo was given a grade of "A" by the Cinema Evaluation Board, which allowed the producers a 100% amusement tax rebate.
 It was also endorsed by the Philippines' Department of Education (DepEd) and the National Council for Children's Television.
 The film was praised for presenting elements derived from folklore, myths, pop culture in the Philippine perspective.
 Its soundtrack and voice acting marked other strong points.
 On the technical side, however, flaws on animation rendering and shading were noted.
 Most notably, Dayo received praise for its cel-animated portrayal of Manila as well as its catchy presentation of Filipino culture.